allenai/natural-instructions/tasks/README.md

 `task421_persent_sentence_sentiment_classification` | Given a sentence and an entity, the task is to select the author's sentiment towards the enity. | Sentence Sentiment Classification
 `task422_persent_sentence_sentiment_verification` | Given a sentence, an entity and its sentiment towards the entity, verify if it is the correct sentiment towards the entity. | Sentence Sentiment Verification
 `task423_persent_document_sentiment_verification` | Given a document, an entity and its sentiment towards the entity, verify if it is the correct sentiment towards the entity. | Document Sentiment Verification
+`task428_senteval_inversion` | Given a sentence, judge whether or not two consecutive word have been inverted. | Classification
-`task456_matres_intention_classification` | Given a context and a verb, answer if the given verb is about an intention or not | Classification
+`task429_senteval_tense` | Given a sentence, specify the tense of the main verb. | Classification `task430_senteval_subject_count` | Given a sentence, specify singularity or plurality of the subject. | Classification `task431_senteval_object_count` | Given a sentence, specify singularity or plurality of the object. | Classification `task456_matres_intention_classification` | Given a context and a verb, answer if the given verb is about an intention or not | Classification
 `task457_matres_conditional_classification` | Given a context and a verb, answer if the given verb is conditional or not | Classification
 `task458_matres_negation_classification` | Given a context and a verb, answer if the given verb is a negation or not | Classification